ghoomfrog/silili/README.md

 ## Yes/No Questions

 Yes/no questions in Lil Si can only be indicated with intonation (in speech) or a question mark (in writing).
+There's no special grammatical way for this.

 Example: